1. Authors of Scientific Communications

 1.6.9.
 If a manuscript is revised and resubmitted to the same journal, co-authors should be asked to reaffirm their assent to be listed as co-authors and to approve the revised version.
 In addition, if the manuscript is rejected or withdrawn from a journal and then submitted to a different journal, the co-authors should be asked again to affirm their assent to authorship even if no substantive changes have been made.

 1.6.10.
 Co-authors have the right to withdraw their names from a manuscript at any time before acceptance of the manuscript by the editor.
 However, an author’s name should not be removed from a manuscript without his or her permission or without approval of the editor in cases involving possible misconduct.
 Once a manuscript has been accepted for publication, no change in authorship should occur without permission of the editor.

 1.6.11.
-When a study is published under the auspices of a formal group, typically multicenter, it is appropriate to append “For the xxx Group” at the end of the author list to indicate the formality of the association without explicitly considering the group as an author.
+When a study is published under the auspices of a formal group, typically multicenter, it is appropriate to append “for the xxx Group” or “and the xxx Group” at the end of the author list to indicate the formality of the association.
+The group may be explicitly credited as an author if appropriate.

 1.6.12.
 Ghostwriting (writing of a manuscript by someone who is not an author and is not acknowledged) of a scientific publication is unacceptable.
 However, soliciting assistance in improving a manuscript’s grammar and style is encouraged.